China vs India vs Pakistan: Best Sourcing Country (2026)

 Sources: OneAim Apparel records 2024-2026; AEPC India, 2024; TDAP, 2024.

-Ordering 200 pieces in China usually means a 30-50% per-unit premium or a smaller workshop where defect rates climb.
-Indian factories built flexibility into organic and handcraft segments: Tirupur knitwear units regularly accept 500-unit GOTS MOQs, and Jaipur ateliers handle 200-300 unit hand-embroidery runs.
+Ordering 200 pieces in China usually means a 30-50% per-unit premium or a smaller factory where defect rates climb.
+Indian factories built flexibility into organic and handcraft segments: Tirupur knitwear units regularly accept 500-unit GOTS MOQs, and Jaipur factories handle 200-300 unit hand-embroidery runs.
 Pakistan starts denim at 500 units, cotton-basics at 300-500, and bed/bath as low as 250 per SKU.
 See our Asia MOQ guide.

 How do quality standards and defect rates compare?

 Defect rates flow directly into cost-per-acceptable-unit.
-In our 2024-2026 placements across 200+ vetted factories, Pakistani tier-1 mills run the tightest defect rates on cotton at 2-3.5%.
+In our 2024-2026 placements across 100+ documented factories, Pakistani tier-1 mills run the tightest defect rates on cotton at 2-3.5%.

 Source: OneAim Apparel internal data 2024-2026.